johnlee4/CoCoCoNet/README.md

 ## Extending Guilt by Association by Degree (EGAD)

 The final section allows the user to perform Guilt by Association (GBA) analysis on the input genes and the corresponding 1 to 1 ortholog using EGAD [4].
 EGAD analyzes enriched GO terms of each species using either neighbor voting or by node degree and reports the corresponding area under the receiver operating curve (AUROC) or the precision recall curve (AUPRC) across 3 cross validation folds.
+Four figures are shown, the top two figures give the distribution of AUC scores for each species, the bottom figures compares the two speciess.
+On the left, we compare the AUC scores of common GO terms and on the right, we compare the enrichment p-values for similar GO terms.
+Optionally, the user can elect to obtain the gene set score which is a measure of connectivity of the input genes to the "High Confidence" gene set or the "Almost all" gene set chosen in step 1.

 ![assess](https://github.com/johnlee4/CoCoCoNet/blob/master/figures/assess.png)

 ## Downloadables